mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Wu et al. 2021

-In this study, we propose a new recognition method of driver modules, named ECSWalk to solve the issue of mutated gene heterogeneity and improve the accuracy of driver modules detection, based on human protein–protein interaction networks and pan-cancer somatic mutation data.
+In this study, we propose a new recognition method of driver modules, named **ECSWalk to solve the issue of mutated gene heterogeneity and improve the accuracy of driver modules detection, based on human protein–protein interaction networks and pan-cancer somatic mutation data**.
 This study first utilizes high mutual exclusivity and high coverage between mutation genes and topological structure similarity of the nodes in complex networks to calculate interaction weights between genes.
 Second, the method of random walk with restart is utilized to construct a weighted directed network, and the strong connectivity principle of the directed graph is utilized to create the initial candidate modules with a certain number of genes.
 Finally, the large modules in the candidate modules are split using induced subgraph method, and the small modules are expanded using a greedy strategy to obtain the optimal driver modules.

 although the previous methods can detect the gene sets with high mutual exclusivity and high coverage, they just focus on the mutual exclusivity and cov- erage between genes, instead of the topological structure of complex networks.
 To effectively solve the problem of mutated gene heterogeneity and improve the accuracy of driver modules, this study proposes a driver module detec- tion algorithm (ECSWalk) based on gene mutation and human protein–protein interaction network.
 The algorithm takes into account aspects, such as high mutual exclusivity and high coverage between genes, and high similarity of topological structure.
 First,